 Shortlisted candidates will be invited to an interview.

-The duration of the PhD position is 4 years, of which 25 % comprises duties for the Department such as teaching, supervision, or administration.
-The expected starting date is 1st October 2018.
-The employment period for the successful candidate may be reduced if he or she previously has been employed in a PhD position.
+The duration of the PhD position is 4 years, of which 25 per cent of the time comprises obligatory duties associated with research, teaching and dissemination of results.
+The employment period for the successful candidate may be reduced if he or she has previously been employed in a PhD position.

 About the research training: